fcavallarin/htcrawl/docs/API.md

   - `windowSize` &lt;int[]&gt; width and height of the browser's window.
   - `showUI`  &lt;boolean&gt; Show the UI as devtools panel.
 It implies 'openChromeDevtools=true'
   - `customUI`  &lt;Object&gt; Configure the custom UI.
 It implies 'showUI=true'.
 See [Custom UI](#object-custom-ui) section.
+  - `overridePostMessage` &lt;boolean&gt; Whether to intercept window.postMessage.
+Defaults to true.
+  - `includeAllOrigins` &lt;boolean&gt; Whether to crawl frames of other origins (non same-origin).

 ## crawler.load()